 The formula for the TANH (Hyperbolic tangent) is:

 How to Use TANH Formula in Excel?

-In this TANH example, we take the sample of negative angles (in radian) and then apply the TANH formula on them.
+In this TANH example, we take the sample of negative angles (in radian) and then apply the TANH formula to them.

 Let’s consider a set of positive integers -0.1, -0.5, -1, -1.5, -2, -2.5, -3, -3.5, -4 and -5 to understand the working on TANH.
 Now apply the TANH in cell as shown in the below table.
 TANH provides the hyperbolic tangent function as -0.10, -0.46, -0.76, -0.91, -0.96, -0.99, -1.00, -1.00, -1.00 and -1.00.

-Suppose you have the angle in degree then you have to convert the degree to radian multiplying the degree angle to PI/180 as shown in the below table than apply the TANH formula to calculate the hyperbolic tangent Function of the given angle.
+Suppose you have the angle in degree, then you have to convert the degree to radian multiplying the degree angle to PI/180, as shown in the below table, then apply the TANH formula to calculate the hyperbolic tangent Function of the given angle.

 TANH Function can be used as a VBA function.